Desmond Bane NBA Playoffs Player Props: Grizzlies vs. Lakers

 - Bane's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Grizzlies average the sixth-most possessions per game with 104.1.

-- On defense, the Lakers have allowed 116.6 points per game, which is 20th-best in the league.
+- On defense, the Lakers have given up 116.6 points per game, which is 20th-best in the NBA.

-- The Lakers give up 44.9 rebounds per game, ranking 25th in the NBA.

-- The Lakers allow 25.7 assists per game, 15th-ranked in the league.
+- The Lakers are the 15th-ranked team in the NBA, allowing 25.7 assists per game.

-- The Lakers are the 18th-ranked squad in the NBA at allowing threes, conceding 12.5 made 3-pointers per contest.
+- The Lakers are the 18th-ranked squad in the league at allowing threes, conceding 12.5 made 3-pointers per game.

 Desmond Bane vs. the Lakers